Wife of Obed Thomas Spargo snr, Mother to Tommy and Lionel snr.

-Nellie was born on the 15th May 1875 in Trungle, Paul to William Tippet who ran a carpenter’s business in Paul and Elizabeth né Harvey.
-She attended the village school.
-In the 1891 Census aged 16, her occupation is listed as dressmaker’s apprentice.
+Nellie was born on the 15th May 1875 in Trungle a hamlet near the village of Paul to William Tippet who ran a carpenter’s business in Paul and Elizabeth né Harvey.
+In the 1891 She was one of eight children and the second youngest.
+Census aged 16, her occupation is listed as dressmaker’s apprentice.

 She married Obed Spargo on October 3rd 1900 aged 25.

-On the 3rd December he sailed to South Africa from Southampton, leaving her pregnant with Tommy.
-In the 1901 Census, taken on the 31st March, she is with her parents but, according to Tommy, was living in the house next door to the Inn when Tommy was born.
-The lease was taken out by Obed.
+On the 3rd December he sailed to South Africa from Southampton, leaving her expecting Tommy.
+In the 1901 Census, taken on the 31st March, she is at her father’s home.
+According to Tommy he was born in the house next door to the Kings Arms on the 21st August 1901.
+In the 1912 valuation it shows that the lease was taken out by Obed, We might assume it was signed before he left.

-In 1905-6 he returned.
+In 1905-6 he returned, when Tommy was four.
 This is an extract from Tommy’s memoirs written when he was in his 70s or 80s.

 My father returned from S Africa quite suddenly one winter evening unexpected!
 And mother’s cry of joy as she rushed to him, of my saying hello “Da” for that is what we called Grandfather – and I got the reply “I am your father”!
 I was too young to be flattened and duly corrected the address.